Sifchain/sifnode/x/dispensation/Readme-Distrubute.md

-# DISPENSATION MODULE
+# DISPENSATION MODULE (Distribution)

 ## Overview
-- The module allows a user to crete an Airdrop.
-Which accepts a input and output list
+- The module allows a user to create a Distribution which can be of Type [Airdrop/LiquidityMining/ValidatorSubsidy].
+- It accepts an input and output list .
 - This transaction needs to signed by at-least all addresses of the input list ( can be set to more ,but not less)
 - The module accumulates  funds from  the input address list and distributes it among the output list .
 - The records are created in the same block.
-- The distribution process starts in the next block with 10 distributions per block
+- The distribution process starts in the next block with 10 distributions per block.

 ## Technicals